December 21 ,2018

 2. Hiding a Key Outside

 People think they are clever with the location of a hidden key outside the house, but most burglars know where to look.
-Whether it is under the front mat, in a fake rock or under a flowerpot, leaving a key outside is a serious security risk.
+Whether it is under the front mat, in a fake rock or under a flowerpot, leaving a key outside is a serious safety risk.
 If you are worried about getting locked out, you are much better off leaving a key with a trusted friend or family member.

 If you want to get around leaving keys outside or having to trust someone with a key, you could consider installing a keyless entry system.
-Smart locks are very affordable, and they offer a range of features that can improve your home security monitor.
+Smart locks are very affordable, and they offer a range of features that can improve your home safety monitor.
 With features like keypads for unlocking the door and the ability to control locks from your smartphone, you won’t have to worry about losing a key or leaving one outside.

 3. Forgetting to Secure Second Floor Windows